Hong-Ming Chiu

 Publications

-Fast and Minimax Optimal Estimation of Low-Rank Matrices via Non-Convex Gradient Descent
+Fast and Accurate Estimation of Low-Rank Matrices from Noisy Measurements via Preconditioned Non-Convex Gradient Descent

 When comparing different methods for statistical estimation, one of the most important criteria is whether the given estimator can achieve a minimax error: an estimator achieves the best possible risk in the worst possible scenario if it is minimax optimal.
 Our interest in minimax error estimations arise from medical imaging applications, where the highest possible level of reconstruction accuracy is desired, in order to minimize the chances of diagnostic errors, detect subtle changes or anomalies, and reduce the need for repeated scans or reanalysis.